 —Travis D. Stimeling, Millikin University, American Music

-American Musicological Society Music in American Culture Award 2011
+Winner: American Musicological Society (AMS) 2011 Music in American Culture Award

-Association for Recorded Sound Collections 2011 Award for Best Research in Recorded Rock or Popular Music Certificate of Merit
+Winner: Association for Recorded Sound Collections (ARSC) 2011 Certificate of Merit for Best Research in Recorded Rock or Popular Music

 Sample Audio Tracks